elkebir-group/TRIBAL/README.md

 <a name="example"></a>

 We will use the [NP-KLH-2b](NP-KLH-2b) as an example to demonstrate the usage of TRIBAL.
-First, navigate to the [NP-KLH](NP-KLH) directory.
+First, navigate to the [NP-KLH](NP-KLH) directory via the command line:

 ```
 cd NP-KLH